BIPOC Clinicians with ADHD

 Hi, I'm Dr. P!

-I always knew that something was different about me.
-I stayed friends with the Lost and Found.
-Getting locked out of my place happened several times a year.
-If I didn’t do things quickly, I might never circle back.
+I’ve always known I was wired a little differently.
+I was constantly losing things, getting locked out of my place, starting things with a burst of energy and struggling to circle back.
 I got in trouble for talking too much & sometimes I noticed people zoning out when I felt I still had so much left to say (grrr).

 Schedule Your Screening